BIBS/NPNI New Frontiers Awards – Round 4

 - Research proposal – Describe the background and rationale for the project, the hypothesis being tested, why it is important and the experimental approach that will be used.
 Briefly outline the research plan for the year, including the contribution to be made by each co-PI.
 Limit this to no more than 3 pages including tables and figures.

-- Letters of Commitment – Include a letter from the Chair or other appropriate administrator from the home department or institution of each co-PI verifying that at least $5K will be committed to the project for each co-PI, if funded by BIBS and NPNI.
+- Letters of Commitment – Include a letter from the Chair, or other appropriate administrator, from the home department or institution of each co-PI verifying that at least $5K will be committed to the project for each co-PI, if it is approved.

-- Documentation of appropriate IACUC or IRB approval will be required before any applications can be activated.
+- Documentation of appropriate IACUC or IRB approval should not be included with the application but it will be required before any applications can be activated.

 Evaluation Criteria – Applications that meet the requirements described above will be evaluated based on: